If You Leave

 You may also feel overwhelmed by financial concerns – including where you will live and how you will afford to take care of yourself and your children.
 Thinking about economic survival can be discouraging and frightening.
 The domestic violence/sexual assault program in your area can help you sort through the many challenges you have ahead and can help you get the emotional and financial support you may need.

 If you have made a decision to leave permanently, allow yourself to feel the natural grief at the loss of your relationship.
 No matter how bad it was, there were good things too, and it was a very important part of your life.
 Leaving is often a process.
-Many women who have been battered leave and return several times before permanently separating from the relationship.
+Many survivors who have been battered leave and return several times before permanently separating from the relationship.
 Be patient with yourself.

 You may feel emotions of loss, sadness, and depression.
 Accept these feelings as natural and allow yourself to experience them.
 If you find yourself thinking, “I’m stupid to care after what I’ve been through” or “I shouldn’t feel this way,” remind yourself, “it’s okay for me to be feeling this way now.”